-A matriculation fee of \$10 is required of every student upon entrance into the University.
-A new two-year student who has made the required deposit of \$25 with the Treasurer does not make an additional payment of the matriculation fee, because the Treasurer draws on the deposit for this fee.
+A matriculation fee of 10 is required of every student upon entrance into the University.
+A new two-year student who has made the required deposit of 25 with the Treasurer does not make an additional payment of the matriculation fee, because the Treasurer draws on the deposit for this fee.
+An examination book fee of 1 is also made against the student's application deposit to pay for examination books furnished throughout his course.

 A health and infirmary fee of \$7.50 a term is required at the beginning of each term of every student.
-For a statement of the privileges given in return for this fee, see what is said about the Student Clinic and Infirmary in the General Information Number.
+For a statement of the privileges given in return for this fee, see what is said about the Student Cl'nic and Infirmary in the General Information Number.

-A Willard Straight Hall membership fee of \$5 is required at the beginning of each term.
+A Willard Straight Hall membership fee of \$5 is required at the begining of each term.
 Its payment entitles the student to a share in the common privileges afforded by the operation of Willard Straight Hall, subject to the regulations made by the Board of Managers.

-A physical recreation fee of \$4, required at the beginning of each term, entitles the student to the use of a locker, bathing facilities, and towels, in the gymnasium, Barton Hall, or the Schoellkopf Memorial Building.
+A physical recreation fee $\circ$ \$4, required at the beginning of each term, entitles the student to the use of a locker, bathing facilities, and towels, in the gymnasium, Barton Hall, or the Schoellkopf Memorial Building.